cassiussa/startography/README.md

   * 100 JLY = 1,000 units || 9,460,730,472,580.8km = 1 unit || 9,460,730,472.5808km = 0.001 units

 # Layers
+## General Information
+The layers to be assigned are equavalent to the scale States available.
+For each different scale available, there is one layer.
+Each layer has its own camera, with distance clamping between its minimum and maximum visibility ranges.
+Positional data should be attained using the globalized values multiplied or divided by the local scale value.
+This way we ensure that accuracy of object positions are maintained with less drift due to small floating point errors.
 ## Naming Convention
 ### Layer Names
 I'm working with the idea that there are two ways in which I should be identifying the layers.
 The first is to